Q118/reactory/README.md

 For this assignment, you'll create a employee directory with React.

+medicinal plants found in nature or herb stores to take for reasons in leui of western medicine

 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.